 Kristina graduated from The University of Michigan Law School, where she was a Dean's Public Service Fellow.
 During law school, Kristina participated in the Criminal Appellate Clinic and the Michigan Innocence Clinic.
 While in law school, Kristina interned at the California Appellate Project and the Public Defender Service for the District of Columbia.
 Kristina also holds a Master's Degree in Social Work from the University of Michigan and interned at the Bronx Defenders and the Center for Forensic Psychiatry as a social worker.
 Prior to law school, Kristina worked as a Peace Corps volunteer in Thailand.
 Prior to joining Still She Rises, Tulsa, Kristina was a criminal defense attorney at The Bronx Defenders.

 Robin Steinberg is a leader and a pioneer in the field of indigent defense.
 Since graduating from the New York University School of Law in 1982, Robin has spent her entire career as a public defender.
 In 1997, Robin founded The Bronx Defenders, where she helped develop The Bronx Defenders’ model of holistic defense – a client-centered model of public defense that uses interdisciplinary teams of advocates to address both the underlying causes and collateral consequences of criminal justice involvement.
 Robin has been honored by the National Legal Aid & Defender Association for her “exceptional vision, devotion, and service in the quest for equal justice” and by the New York Bar Association for her “outstanding contributions to the delivery of defense services.”
 She was awarded Harvard Law School’s Wasserstein Fellowship in recognition of her “outstanding contributions and dedication to public interest law.”
 Robin created the Externship in Holistic Defense at Columbia Law School and is the author of a number of articles, including “Heeding Gideon’s Call in the 21st Century: Holistic Defense and the New Public Defense Paradigm” (Washington and Lee Law Review, Summer 2013).
-In addition to her work with Still She Rises, Robin is the Executive Director of The Bronx Defenders and the project lead for Still She Rises.
+In addition to her work with Still She Rises, Robin is the CEO of The Bail Project.